 Echeveria 'Ben Badis'

-Echeveria 'Ben Badis' is a beautiful succulent with compact rosettes that grow up to 3.6 inches (9 cm) in diameter.
-Leaves are pale green to greyish-green with beautiful blushed tips and keels in the cooler seasons.
+Echeveria 'Ben Badis' is a beautiful succulent that forms compact rosettes of pale green to greyish-green with beautiful blushed tips and keels in the cooler seasons.
+The rosettes grow up to 3.6 inches (9 cm) in diameter.
 Spikes of orange flowers appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).